KAYAK PORT STEPHENS, BROUGHTON ISLAND

 Sleeping bag Liner

 We are supplying down sleeping bags, that we have tested and know they are both comfortable and they fit into the Kayaks.
 All we ask you to bring is your own liner.
 If you are really susceptable to cold a great liner is the sea to summitt fleece one.
 Our bags are comfortable down to zero degrees celsius.
+If you are someone that really feels the cold then its ok to also pack a travel rug or similar.
+We will do everything we can to get it into a kayak for you.
+Glenn often has lots of empty space in his Kayak.

 If you would prefer your own sleeping bag we recommend getting the smallest one you can that suits your temperature range .
 Big cheap K mart type bags will not fit into the Kayaks.
 Please ask us if you are unsure.